Oh! (Girls' Generation song)

 "Oh!" is a song by South Korean girl group Girls' Generation.
-The song is a lead single from the second studio album of the same name.
-The single was digitally released on January 25, 2010 and came to be a huge hit song in South Korea.
+The song is a lead single from the second studio album of the same name and was digitally released on January 25, 2010.
 The group used a cheerleader concept for the song's promotional activities.
-The song hit #1 on various charts, and won several times on the Korean music chart shows Music Bank and The Music Trend.
-The song ranked #4 on Gaon Chart Top 10 Digital Songs of the Year and it was also the second best selling single in that year, selling over 3.3 million copies.
+The song reached number one on the Gaon Digital Chart and won several times on the Korean music chart shows Music Bank and Inkigayo.
+The song ranked at number five on the year-end Gaon Digital Chart for 2010 and was also the second best selling single of the year, selling over 3.3 million copies.
 Music site Monkey3 named "Oh!" the best song in 2010.

-"Oh!" was remade as a Japanese song for the group's second single titled, "Oh!", from their second Japanese album Girls & Peace..
+"Oh!" was remade as a Japanese song for the group's second single from their second Japanese album Girls & Peace.
 It was their fifth Japanese single.
 The music video for "Oh!" was released on September 14, 2012.
 Promotion for the single began on Hey!
 Hey!
 Hey!
 Music Champ.
-The single ranked highly among Japanese music charts, clinching the top spot on the Oricon Daily and Weekly single chart as well as the top spot on the Japanese Hot 100.
+The single ranked highly among Japanese music charts, clinching the top spot on the Oricon Daily and Weekly single chart as well as the top spot on the Japan Hot 100.
 The single was released with the song, "All My Love Is for You", on September 26, 2012, with an accompanying music video premiering on September 14, 2012.

 Background and release

 Korean version

 Kenzie, a songwriter who previously composed the group's debut single "Into the New World", also composed "Oh!".

-"Oh!" was released to digital music sites on January 25, 2010.
+It was released to digital music sites on January 25, 2010.
 The song quickly topped various digital music charts within 10 minutes of release.
-Moreover, the song reached #1 on Gaon Music Chart.
+Moreover, the song reached No. 1 on Gaon Music Chart.